AloXado320/rom-manager-2-c/README.md

 ## Usage in Decomp
 Drag and drop all levels folders into /sm64/levels directory of your decomp repo.
-You must manage scripts of individual levels so that it matches with your current repo, and may need to comment out certain objects.
+You must manage scripts of individual levels so that custom objects/unknown objects are properly commented or included in the repo.

-For Water boxes, open moving_texture.inc.c and follow instructions in that file.
+ * For Water boxes, place moving_texture.inc.c from the misc folder into /src/

-Text should be in the "misc" folder.
+ * Text should be in the "misc" folder.
 Drag courses.h and dialogs.h into your text folder.

-For music, delete the original sequences and drop in the extracted ones.
-Then merge (manually at this moment) the sequences.json with the original sequences.json
+ * For music, delete the original sequences and drop in the extracted ones.
+Then merge (manually at this moment) the sequences.json with the original sequences.json.
+For convenience when working with multiple hacks, filenames include the romname, this should not cause any conflicts.

+ * For trajectories/star positions, place the Trajectories.inc.c and Star_Pos.inc.c files from /misc/ inside /src/.
+For convenience when working with multiple hacks, filenames include the romname.
+Remove the romnames from the filename before placing them in the repo.

 **NOTE** sequence numbers must be in numerical order.